ontic/ansible-role-hostname/docs/README.md

 hosts:
 ```

 The mapping of *hostnames* to IP addresses.
+Optionally you can specify *aliases* for each entry.
 This mapping is kept in the `/etc/hosts` file.
-In the absence
+In the absence of a name server, any network program on
-of a name server, any network program on your system consults this file to determine the IP address that
-corresponds to a host name.
+your system consults this file to determine the IP address that corresponds to a host name.